TomHodson/tomhodson.github.com/_posts/2022-11-10-adding_interactivity_to_svg.md

 # Spins

-Same deal for this spins, add a "class: spin" to them all using the XML editor.
+Same deal for the spins, add a `class: spin` to them all using the XML editor.

-I had originally wanted them to rotate, but as far as I can tell this would require finding the geometric centre of each spin to rotate and that seems more trouble than it's worth.
-I had a go with "transform-origin: centre" but didn't get it to work.
+I had originally wanted them to animate a nice rotation, but I couldn't find an eay way to compute the geometric centre of each spin to rotate about.
+I had a go with `transform-origin: centre` but couldn't get it to work.

 So I use a different hack, I switched when end of the line the arrow head is on: